Protein–protein interaction: Types

-To describe the types of protein–protein interactions (PPIs) it is important to consider that proteins can interact in a "transient" way (to produce some specific effect in a short time, like a signal transduction) or to interact with other proteins in a "stable" way to form complexes that become molecular machines within the living systems.
+To describe the types of protein–protein interactions (PPIs) it is important to consider that proteins can interact in a "transient" way (to produce some specific effect in a short time, like signal transduction) or to interact with other proteins in a "stable" way to form complexes that become molecular machines within the living systems.
 A protein complex assembly can result in the formation of homo-oligomeric or hetero-oligomeric complexes.
 In addition to the conventional complexes, as enzyme-inhibitor and antibody-antigen, interactions can also be established between domain-domain and domain-peptide.
-Another important distinction to identify protein-protein interactions is the way they have been determined, since there are techniques that measure direct physical interactions between protein pairs, named “binary” methods, while there are other techniques that measure physical interactions among groups of proteins, without pairwise determination of protein partners, named “co-complex” methods.
+Another important distinction to identify protein–protein interactions is the way they have been determined, since there are techniques that measure direct physical interactions between protein pairs, named "binary" methods, while there are other techniques that measure physical interactions among groups of proteins, without pairwise determination of protein partners, named "co-complex" methods.

 Homo-oligomers vs. hetero-oligomers

 Homo-oligomers are macromolecular complexes constituted by only one type of protein subunit.
 Protein subunits assembly is guided by the establishment of non-covalent interactions in the quaternary structure of the protein.
 Disruption of homo-oligomers in order to return to the initial individual monomers often requires denaturation of the complex.
 Several enzymes, carrier proteins, scaffolding proteins, and transcriptional regulatory factors carry out their functions as homo-oligomers.

 Distinct protein subunits interact in hetero-oligomers, which are essential to control several cellular functions.
 The importance of the communication between heterologous proteins is even more evident during cell signaling events and such interactions are only possible due to structural domains within the proteins (as described below).